Common Earth Gardens

 The Farm Business Training Program helps aspiring and beginning farmers gain the skills and connections needed to start or grow a farm business.

-Training takes place at our farm sites — Common Earth Community Farm and Upperhill Inc. Farm — where participants get hands-on experience in sustainable growing practices and small farm management.
+Training takes place at our incubator farm and classrooms — where participants get hands-on experience in sustainable growing practices and small farm management.

-This collaborative program is offered in partnership with agricultural and business organizations including Farm Credit Mid-America, Jewish Family & Career Services, Natural Resources Conservation Service, Jefferson County Soil and Water District, and Kentucky State University Extension.
+This collaborative program is offered in partnership with agricultural and business organizations including Farm Credit Mid-America, Jewish Family & Career Services, Natural Resources Conservation Service, Jefferson County Soil and Water District, Kentucky State University Extension, Kentucky Center for Agriculture and Rural Development, and MSD.

 Interested in starting a farm